tpturjo/Stock-Trading-Game/README.md

 - Successfully logs in with the correct username and password: Confirms successful login with correct credentials.
 ### 3. Game Creation Authorization
 - Endpoint: POST /game/create and Post /users/adminDelaration
-- Request syntax: { username: 'user', code: '1234' }; for  /users/adminDelaration And  {
+- Data: { username: 'user', code: '1234' }; for  /users/adminDelaration And  {
           adminUsername: adminUsername,
           startingBalance: 3000,
           maxPlayers: 5